GravityKit/GravityView/readme.txt

 == Changelog ==

-= 2.0.12 on June 12, 2018 =
+* Fixed: Fatal error when migrating settings from (very) old versions of GravityView = 2.0.12 on June 12, 2018 =

 * Fixed: On the Plugins page, "Update now" not working for GravityView Premium Plugins, Views & Extensions